peastman/sso/README.md

 - A looped version that can be held indefinitely, but sounds less natural than the non-looped version.
 - A looped version that adds a gradual decay and gentle modulation.
 This tries to give a more natural sound than the simple looped version, but still not place a strict limit on how long notes can be held.

+There are two different solo violin instruments.
+One has the standard three versions listed above.
+The other has many more articulations, but does not offer a looped version.
+The sustained notes are held long enough that the lack of looping is usually not a problem.

 Marcato articulations use the mod wheel (MIDI control channel 1) to adjust the strength of the initial attack.
 This lets you smoothly blend between a gentle sustain and a strong marcato.